Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/git/connect-gitlab.md

 The steps to integrate GitLab in <Constant name="cloud" /> depend on your plan.
 If you are on:
 - the Developer or Starter plan, read these [instructions](#for-dbt-cloud-developer-and-starter-tiers).
-- the Enterprise or Enterprise Plus plan, jump ahead to these [instructions](#for-the-dbt-cloud-enterprise-tier).
+- the Enterprise or Enterprise+ plan, jump ahead to these [instructions](#for-the-dbt-cloud-enterprise-tier).

 ## For dbt Cloud Developer and Starter tiers